add-more-ducks/final-deploy/PROCESS.md

 - Started adding new ideas to the design of the application.
 -   User input for items
 -   Admin validation of users.
+This solves the problem of data extraction from wikipedia as it can be easily interpreted by users.